 This age-old adage contains a lot of wisdom when related to incorporating best teaching practices for STEM: The ability to collaborate is essential in our modern, information-rich workplace.

 Today we find ourselves in the midst of an information revolution—the internet has grown and weaved itself completely into our lives.
 Work, communication, shopping, banking, news and education are all increasingly only available with an internet connection.
-The internet has grown from being something nice to have, to being something that is essential.

 Technology has had a huge impact on today's employment landscape.
 One of the key changes is the increasing necessity to be able to work as part of a team.